 Starting with Juggluco 4.1.0, other apps can receive glucose values from a glucose broadcast

-In Juggluco's settings you can configure Juggluco to send its glucose value to other apps.
+In Juggluco's settings you can configure Juggluco to send its glucose values to other apps.
 Juggluco can send three types of such broadcasts.

 The Patched Libre broadcast was originally used by the patched Librelink app and can be used to send glucose values to xDrip.